Surfperches/Seaperches: Family Embiotocidae

 Ribberlip from the Elephant Rock Pier in Tiburon

 Food Value: Since they are one of the largest perch, specimens often contain quite a bit of meat.
-Although their flesh has a mild taste, most gourmets rate it only fair in taste.
-They are at their best during the non-spawning season and generally are pan-fried in butter.
+Although their flesh has a mild taste, most gourmets rate it only fair with small flakes and soft texture.
+They taste best during the non-spawning season, are low in fat content, and can be cooked using most methods.

 Comments: One of my favorite quotes comes from Probably More Than You Want To Know About The Fishes Of The Pacific Coast by Milton Love (director of the UCSB Love Lab).
 In regard to rubberlip perch he says: “What is really cool about these fish is their ability to separate small invertebrates from all the mung they suck in, without having a tongue to help.
 (Surprise!
 Fish don’t have tongues.
 The structure that looks like a one is actually a support for their gill arches.)
 Ths trick is equivalent to your putting a bunch of miniature marshmallows, broken glass, fingernail clippings and cubic zirconiums in your mouth, then separating and swallowing only the marshmallows, all without using your tongue or fingernails.
 Good trick, yes?”
 This helps explain why the big perch are so difficult to hook.
 Oh, and if you haven’t yet bought Mr. Love’s book, do it now.